webgefrickel/kalong/src/docs/development/03-linting.md

 title: Linting
 ---

-Repeat after me: "linting your code keeps you sane".
 This project provides three different linters: one for HTML, one for Sass (.scss-files to be specific) and one for JavaScript.

 All those linters can be configured in their set of rules, and they can be globally deactivated in *config.js*, section *lint*.